A New Law?

 Jesus taught, “Thou shalt love the Lord thy God with all thy heart, and with all thy soul, and with all thy mind.
 This is the first and great commandment.
 And the second is like unto it, thou shalt love thy neighbor as thyself.
 On these two commandments hang all the law and the prophets” (Matthew 22:37-40).

-It is true that Jesus gave two great laws of love as a summary of all the law, but where these laws new?
-No, these laws were not new.
-Jesus was quoting directly from the Old Testament “And thou shalt love the Lord thy God with all thine heart, and with all thy soul, and with all thy might.”
+It is true that Jesus gave two great laws of love as a summary of all the law (Exodus 20:3-17), but these laws were not new at all.
+Jesus was quoting directly from the Old Testament: “And thou shalt love the Lord thy God with all thine heart, and with all thy soul, and with all thy might.”
 Deuteronomy 6:5.
 “Thou shalt love thy neighbor as thyself” (Leviticus 19:18).

 Jesus’ two love commandments simply summed up “all the law and the prophets.”
 The Ten Commandments hang from these two commands like our 10 fingers hang from our two hands.
-The commandments are listed in Exodus 20:
+The commandments are listed in Exodus 20:3-17 as follows:

 1 Thou shalt have no other gods before me.